New Homes in Edinburgh

 Things to see and do

 Edinburgh Castle is one of the city’s highlights, standing loftily above Princes Street Gardens.
-You to view the Crown Jewels and Stone of Destiny, as well as admiring the magnificent views afforded by its position.
+You can take a visit to the Crown Jewels and Stone of Destiny, as well as admiring the magnificent views afforded by its position.

 At Multrees Walk is you’ll find luxury designer brands, high street favourites can be found on Princes Street, and George Street is the place to go for boutiques and great restaurants, while the Royal Mile is the perfect place to pick up authentically Scottish goods.